bambloo/learning/git/init.md

 Success!
 It tells that the only difference between bare and origin repos is whether it's code can be directly checkout.

+It tells us, as long as you has a protocol who can access the file system directly, the git can be used to put your code under version controlling.